Get your International Driving Permit for United States in 8 minutes

 Dealing with Local Authorities

-Finding Country-Specific IDP Requirements
+Finding Country-Specific International Driving Permit Requirements

 • U.S. Department of State: Check the "Travel and Transportation" section on the Country Information pages at travel.state.gov.